danielgom/AWS-Certifications/Important.md

     Instances running on hardware that's dedicated to you

     May share hardware with other instances in same account

     No control over instance placement (can move hardware after Stop / Start)

-* EC2 Dedicated instances

-    Just like a soft version of dedicated hosts with a Per-Instance billing.

-    Instances running on hardware that's dedicated to you

-    May share hardware with other instances in same account

-    No control over instance placement (can move hardware after Stop / Start)